-Wrap House by Future Studio
+Wrap House by Future Studio#architecture

-Wrap House by Future Studio
+Wrap House by Future Studio#architecture

 Japanese architects Future Studio have completed a house in Hiroshima City, Japan, where the walls of the building extend to enclose a garden and first-floor terrace.